-Setting up small groups in ChurchSuite is quick and easy.
-To add a small group to your ChurchSuite account go to the Groups section of the Small Groups module and click Add group.
+To add a small group, head into the Groups section of the Small Groups module and click Add group.

 On the Add group pop-up, fill in all the details for the group - the group Name, Reference (an internal-use identifier optionally enabled in the module's settings), Frequency, Day and Time, Location and group Start Date (required).
 The End date is optional.
 Location can be Physical or Online - see our related support article Running online small groups for further information.